What is the Stock Exchange?

 |Number of Listed Entities||The total number of entities in BSE is 5089.||The total number of entities in NSE is approximately around 2000.|

 |Geographical Reach||The BSE is operational in more than 417 cities.||NSE works across 200 cities.|

 What is BSE?

 In 1986, SENSEX was introduced as the first-ever equity index of the country.
-It acted as the platform for the identification of the top 30 trading companies covering more than 10 sectors.
+It acted as the platform for the identification of the top 30 trading companies covering more than ten sectors.
 In 1995, the BSE online trading system was introduced, and around 8 million transactions took place per day.
 Today, nearly 6000 companies are listed under the BSE.

-The chairman of BSE is Vikramajit Sen and the MD and CEO is Ashishkumar Chauhan.
+The chairman of BSE is Vikramajit Sen, and the MD and CEO is Ashishkumar Chauhan.

 In the year of its foundation, 1986, the market capitalization-weighted methodology was used to measure SENSEX.
 But the free float capitalization method has been in use since September 2003.
 This is a variation of the market capitalization method that measures the weighting of an index on an organization.
-Instead of using the organization’s outstanding shares, the method uses freely available shares and excludes restricted shares and stocks.
+Instead of using the organization’s outstanding shares, the technique uses freely available shares and excludes restricted shares and stocks.